Is the Interest on Your Business Loan Tax Deductible?

 Short-term business loans have much shorter repayment periods than traditional term loans, typically three months to a year.
 Even in this short period, though, you pay interest.

-Some short-term loans use a factor rate rather than annual percentage rate, since the repayment period may not be an entire year.
+Some short-term loans use a factor rate rather than an annual percentage rate, since the repayment period may not be an entire year.
 Either way, you can typically write off the interest or fee you pay on the loan.

-With a business line of credit, you don’t get a lump sum of cash like you do with a loan.
-Instead, a line of credit (LOC) gives you access to cash up to a pre-approved maximum.
+With a business line of credit (LOC), you don’t get a lump sum of cash like you do with a loan.
+Instead, a line of credit gives you access to cash up to a pre-approved maximum.
 You can take out however much you need up to the limit, repay it, and then borrow it again.

 To deduct interest on a line of credit, you must look at the statements on your business LOC account to see how much you borrowed in a given year and how much of what you paid back was interest.